CROWDSTRIKE TERMS AND CONDITIONS

 a.
 Compliance with Laws.
 CrowdStrike shall comply with all Privacy and Security Laws, the EU-US Privacy Shield Framework and the Swiss-US Privacy Shield Framework as set forth by the US Department of Commerce regarding the collection, use, and retention of Personal Data from the European Economic Area, Switzerland, and the United Kingdom, as applicable.
 CrowdStrike’s privacy notice may be found at https://www.crowdstrike.com/privacy-notice/.
 To the extent necessary to comply with Privacy and Security Laws, including but not limited to when Customer is a controller of Personal Data processed by CrowdStrike originating in the European Union, Switzerland, or the United Kingdom, the Data Protection Addendum set forth here shall apply to CrowdStrike’s processing of such Customer Personal Data.

 b.
 Safeguards.
-CrowdStrike shall maintain appropriate technical and organizational safeguards commensurate with the sensitivity of the Customer Data and Personal Data processed by it on Customer’s behalf, which are designed to protect the security, confidentiality, and integrity of such Customer Data and Personal Data and protect such Customer Data and Personal Data against accidental or unlawful destruction or accidental loss, alteration, unauthorized disclosure or access, including the safeguards set forth on Appendix 1 which substantially conform to the ISO/IEC 27002 control framework. (“Information Security Controls for CrowdStrike Systems”).
+CrowdStrike shall maintain appropriate technical and organizational safeguards commensurate with the sensitivity of the Customer Data and Personal Data processed by it on Customer’s behalf, which are designed to protect the security, confidentiality, and integrity of such Customer Data and Personal Data and protect such Customer Data and Personal Data against accidental or unlawful destruction or accidental loss, alteration, unauthorized disclosure or access which substantially conform to the ISO/IEC 27002 control framework. (“Information Security Controls for CrowdStrike Systems”).

 5. Customer Obligations.
 Customer, along with its Affiliates, represents and warrants that: (i) it owns or has a right of use from a third party, and controls, directly or indirectly, all of the software, hardware and computer systems (collectively, “Systems”) where the Products and/or CrowdStrike Tools will be installed or that will be the subject of, or investigated during, the Offerings, (ii) to the extent required under any federal, state, or local U.S. or non-US laws (e.g., Computer Fraud and Abuse Act, 18 U.S.C. § 1030 et seq., Title III, 18 U.S.C.
 2510 et seq., and the Electronic Communications Privacy Act, 18 U.S.C. § 2701 et seq.) it has authorized CrowdStrike to access the Systems and process and transmit data through the Offerings and CrowdStrike Tools in accordance with this Agreement and as necessary to provide and perform the Offerings, (iii) it has a lawful basis in having CrowdStrike investigate the Systems, process the Customer Data and the Personal Data; (iv) that it is and will at all relevant times remain duly and effectively authorized to instruct CrowdStrike to carry out the Offerings, and (v)